6.1.0 Application for Admission page top

 Transfer students who are ineligible to return to a particular curriculum at a previous college, generally are not allowed to enroll in the same curriculum at VHCC until one semester elapses or until an approved preparatory program is completed.
 The VHCC Admissions and Financial Aid Committee reviews each case and may impose special conditions for the admission of such students.

 Students transferring from another college should provide an official transcript to the appropriate division counselor for an evaluation of credits to determine academic standing before enrollment.
 Generally, no credit will be given for courses with grades lower than "C." Transfer students may be advised to repeat courses if advantageous to their curriculum advancement.
 All transfer students must complete the Transcript Evaluation Request form to receive transfer credit at VHCC.
-Transcripts of students transferring from a proprietary school or college not accredited by the Southern Association of Colleges and Schools or another regional accrediting agency will be evaluated on a course-by-course basis by the appropriate division counselor.
+Transcripts of students transferring from a proprietary school or college not accredited by the Southern Association of Colleges and Schools Commission on Colleges or another regional accrediting agency will be evaluated on a course-by-course basis by the appropriate division counselor.

 Any VCCS course in which a student received a grade of “C” or better, excluding general usage courses (i.e., “Topics in…” or “Studies in…” courses), transfers as the same course at VHCC.